coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

-random, implements single node features that stop working when you shard, has a barely working sharding system despite it being one of the core features of the product, provides essentially no correctness guarantees, and exposes a hodge podge of interfaces that have no discernable consistency or unity of vision.
+random, implements single node features that stop working when you shard, has a barely working sharding system despite it being one of the core features of the product, provides essentially no correctness guarantees, and exposes a hodge-podge of interfaces that have no discernible consistency or unity of vision.

 Every time MongoDB shipped a new release and people congratulated them on making improvements, I felt pangs of resentment.
 They'd announce